linode/docs/docs/guides/web-servers/nginx/using-nginx-proxy-manager/index.md

 - '[Grafana Labs: Monitoring a Linux Host with Prometheus, Node Exporter, and Docker Compose](https://grafana.com/docs/grafana-cloud/quickstart/docker-compose-linux/)'
 ---

 The Nginx Proxy Manager offers a convenient tool for managing proxy hosting.
-The proxy manager makes it relatively easy to forward traffic to your services, whether running on your home network or otherwise.
+The proxy manager makes it relatively easy to forward traffic to your services, whether running on your home network or elsewhere.

-This tutorial introduces you to the Nginx Proxy Manager and illustrates how to get started using it.
+This tutorial introduces the Nginx Proxy Manager and illustrates how to start using it.
 Learn how to install the Nginx Proxy Manager and use it to set up proxy hosts for your own services.

 ## Before You Begin

 1. If you have not already done so, create a Linode account and Compute Instance.
 See our [Getting Started with Linode](/docs/guides/getting-started/) and [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guides.

 1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your system.
 You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/guides/linux-users-and-groups/) guide.